 Although the change has been slow, suicide attempt survivors are telling their stories and relating their lived experiences in ever-increasing numbers.
 They are organizing, coming together and collectively finding their voice.

 I would like to look at a number of ways that these personal narratives function.
 They allow for a personal catharsis for the storytellers themselves.
-They offer hope for those at risk for suicide.
+They offer hope for those considering suicide.
 They add an essential portal of understanding into the suicidal mind.
 And – perhaps most important for those who choose to bravely share their experiences – they help reduce stigma by humanizing a taboo subject.

 The Catharsis of Narrative Therapy